adrianlshaw/adrianlshaw.github.com/_posts/2016-1-10-Debian-package-example.md

 A subdirectory titled DEBIAN is required, though it isn't case-sensitive.
-Within here you provide
+Within here you include
 scripts that provide auxiliary functions during installation.
-At the very least, you must provide a file called **control**.
+At the very least, you must include a file called **control**.
 Here are some some example fields that should be included:

 {% highlight bash %}